elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} Thank you, my sister ... a prayer that he won't sell ... my cobra prayer ... my eel prayer in the forests of the sea ... my cactus milk prayer in the halls of heaven.
+- {:.pr.i} Thank you, my sister ... a prayer that he won't sell ... my cobra prayer ... my eel prayer in the forests of the sea ... my cactus milk prayer in the thickets of heaven.

 - {:.sp} The Woman Reciter.

 - {:.i2} ...
-I see, the bridges have fallen ...
+I looked, and the bridges are severed ...
-- The stars have unleashed their scars of sand.
+- The stars have unleashed their sandy scars.

 ---